python/typing/docs/spec/glossary.rst

       contains ``Any`` or another :term:`gradual form`.
-A gradual type does not necessarily represent a single set of possible runtime values; instead it can represent a set of possible static types (a set of possible sets of possible runtime values!).
+A gradual type does not necessarily represent a single set of possible runtime values; instead it can represent a set of possible static types (a set of possible sets of possible runtime values).
 Gradual types do not participate in the :term:`subtype` relation, but they do participate in :term:`consistency
       <consistent>` and :term:`assignability <assignable>`.
 They can be
       :term:`materialized <materialize>` to a more static, or fully static,